fmueller/fmueller.github.com/source/_posts/2013-02-05-integration-tests-with-maven-and-tomcat.markdown

 </plugin>
 ```

 With this little setup you get full support for integration tests with Maven and Tomcat in your web applications, especially if you building rest apis.
-I hope this little Maven snippet helps you to improve your build.
+I hope that this Maven snippet helps you to improve your build.